March 11, 2016Print | PDF

 For Immediate Release

 BRANTFORD – Laurier’s office of Aboriginal Initiatives will host Tehotikahrathè:tha (Their Eyes Sparkle), a Mohawk language and culture camp for children ages 10 to 12 during March Break.
 The camp runs from 9 a.m. to 3 p.m.
-March 16 – 20 at the Aboriginal Student Centre, 111 Darling Street, Brantford.
+March 14 – 18 on the third floor of the Research & Academic Centre Building in Brantford.